abinjohn123/hashnode-backup/cld8rrry3000109jx7ht38x3b.md

-# Why Are Objects Mutable In JavaScript?
+# Object Mutability in JavaScript

 JavaScript is a funny language.
 If we declare a primitive variable with `const` and try mutating(modifying) it, we'll get an error.
 Well, that's expected behavior.
 However, if we declare an array or an object with `const` and try modifying one of its properties, it works without any problem.